afritz1/OpenTESArena/README.md

 ## Current status

-Player movement is nearly feature-complete - currently you can jump, climb out of chasms, and swim, but stairsteps are unsolved.
-Enemies can be killed but their AI is not yet implemented.
-Items in containers can be picked up and found in the player's inventory but cannot be equipped yet.
-All world map locations are implemented and the player can fast travel to them.
-Citizens wander around and have their names generated but conversations are not yet implemented.
-Character creation is mostly implemented except for class generation questions.
+Enemies attack the player and give loot and experience when defeated.
+Items can be picked up, equipped, and dropped.
+Shopkeepers provide services like buying/selling items, renting tavern rooms, and curing diseases.
+Citizens wander around and can provide directions and talk about rumors.
+The player can fast travel to any world map location.
+Character creation is implemented except for class generation questions.

+Plate item materials (Dwarven, etc.), potions/on-use items, quests, spells, and loading/saving are not yet implemented.

 ### Controls
 - Move